Week 3: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Russia claimed to be in talks with several people on the Trump team regarding Syria, before Trump takes office.

-- After spending the entire general election criticizing Hillary’s email practices, Trump considers Gen Petraeus for SoS- despite a requirement that the General notify his probation officer in order to leave North Carolina (fortunately, there’s no travel entailed in the SoS position).
+- After spending the entire general election criticizing Hillary’s email practices, Trump considers Gen. Petraeus for Secretary of State, despite a requirement that the General notify his probation officer in order to leave North Carolina (fortunately, there’s no travel entailed in the SOS position).

 - Under continued pressure, Trump tweeted he would leave his businesses, but offered little detail or comfort this would be anything but having his children run things.
 Hardly arms-length.